Amplifying muon-to-positron conversion in nuclei with ultralight dark matter: Nuclear Muon-to-Positron Conversion

 \section{Nuclear Muon-to-Positron Conversion}

 Nuclear muon-to-positron conversion proceeds via the capture of a muon in an atom, thereby forming a muonic atom, followed by an incoherent transition into a positron: $\mu^- + (A,Z) \rightarrow e^+ + (A,Z-2)$.
-Analogous to $0\nu\beta\beta$, this process can proceed via the exchange of a virtual Majorana neutrino as shown in Fig.\,\ref{fig:FD-mue} (without the red line for $\phi$).
-Within the framework of the SM extended to include nonzero neutrino masses, the amplitude is suppressed by the smallness of the neutrino masses and the chiral structure of weak interactions.
+Analogous to $0\nu\beta\beta$, this process can proceed via the exchange of a virtual Majorana neutrino, similar to the process shown in Fig.\,\ref{fig:FD-mue} (regular mass insertion between neutrino flavours, without the interaction involving $\phi$).
+Within the framework of the SM extended to include nonzero Majorana neutrino masses, the amplitude is suppressed by the smallness of the neutrino masses and the chiral structure of weak interactions.
 The branching ratio for the process is given by \cite{Simkovic:2000ma,Domin:2004tk}:

 where $m_{\mu e}$ is the effective Majorana mass controlling the process, $m_e$ is the electron mass, $|M_{\text{n}}|$ is the nuclear matrix element (NME).
 The value of \(|M_{\text{n}}|\) varies with the nucleus: for titanium, estimates range from 0.03 to 0.5~\citep{Domin:2004tk,Berryman:2016slh}.
 For the aluminium-to-sodium transition targeted by COMET and Mu2e, a benchmark value of 0.1 is commonly used, though model-dependent uncertainties remain~\cite{Berryman:2016slh}.